i2000s/en/_posts/2015-05-11-use_version_control.md

 - If you need to apply some code to two different projects, don't copy the file.
 Put it on your path.

-#### Note: this post was originally written by David Ketcheson and posted at [http://www.davidketcheson.info/2015/05/11/use_version_control.html](http://www.davidketcheson.info/2015/05/11/use_version_control.html)
+#### Note: this post is modified on top of David Ketcheson's post at [http://www.davidketcheson.info/2015/05/11/use_version_control.html](http://www.davidketcheson.info/2015/05/11/use_version_control.html)
  under the [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/deed.en_US).